dashadsh/libft/README.md

+Additional functions, not required for libft project: ft_strnew

 ### **What is libft?**

 Libft is an individual project at 42 that requires to re-create some standard C library and some additional functions.